-2. Begin by emptying the two bottles of glue into a bowl.
-Then fill bottles with warm water and shake.
+- Begin by emptying the two bottles of glue into a bowl.
+Then, fill bottles with warm water and shake.
 Empty into your bowl.

-4. Add 1/2 cup warm water to your cup.
-Add 1 tsp. borax to the water and mix until borax dissolves.
-Then pour this into your glue bowl.
-Start stirring and you will notice how it starts becoming stringy.
-Keep mixing by using your hands and squishing around.
-You will notice after a few minutes that it has become pretty gelatinous.
+- Add 1/2 cup warm water to your plastic cup.
+Add 1 tsp. borax to the cup of water and mix until borax dissolves.
+Then, pour this into your glue bowl and start stirring.
+You will notice how it starts becoming stringy.
+Keep mixing by using your hands and squishing the mixture around.
+A few minutes, it will become pretty gelatinous.